 Stars on Ice: Then and Now Tour with Dorothy Hamill (Review)

-Something that has always made Stars on Ice stand out in the skating world is the strong male showing; this is a production teeming with manly moves.
-Olympic champion Scott Hamilton originally founded the show when he was released from the Ice Capades on the premise that male skaters don't sell tickets; his touring brainstorm has been proving the theory wrong ever since.
+Olympic champion Scott Hamilton originally founded this show decades ago, when he was released from the Ice Capades on the premise that male skaters don't sell tickets; his touring brainstorm has been proving the theory wrong ever since.
 Male and female champions alike let loose, spinning, jumping, and contorting with a refreshing style that is distinctly un-princessy, giving audience members of every generation and both genders plenty to applaud.